WarrenJosephPope/MockPay/README.md

 - **Not PCI compliant, and not trying to be.** It accepts card numbers over plain HTTP on localhost.
   Never send it a real card number.
-- **Not a production gateway.** No clustering, no HSM, no real rails, no merchant signup.
+- **Not a production gateway.** No clustering, no HSM, no real rails.
 - **Not exhaustive.** Instalments, multi-party payouts, FX, and subscriptions are out of scope.

 The simulated rails are the honest part: they reproduce the *shape* and *semantics* of card, UPI, and